Individual Therapy in Scottsdale, AZ

 -

-You may notice strong emotional reactions that feel disproportionate, difficulty staying present in relationships, or a persistent sense of being pulled into familiar roles, expectations, or self-criticism.
+You may notice strong emotional reactions that feel disproportionate, difficulty staying present in relationships, or a persistent sense of being pulled into familiar roles, expectations, or self-criticism, or feeling stuck, disconnected, or uncertain of your direction.

 At times these patterns may also appear around closeness or intimacy, including uncertainty about how to stay connected, or repeating dynamics that leave you feeling confused or conflicted.